SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-01-alas-arecibo.md

 While Arecibo wasn't his main thing, he did spend time there and told us enthusiastic stories.

-I feel like some ancient Roman scholar, watching the barbarians destroying my civilization as they break what they cannot understand.
-Or like some ancient Alexandrine, watching fanatics burn the Library.  _O tempora, o mores._
+I feel like some ancient Roman scholar, tearfully watching the barbarians destroying my civilization as they break what they cannot understand.
+Or like some ancient Alexandrine, watching and weeping as fanatics burn the Library.  _O tempora, o mores._

 ---